lupyuen/lupyuen.github.io/src/pinedio2.md

 lvgltest
 ```

+Follow the prompts to tap the screen and calibrate the Touch Panel.

-This appears on the screen: _"Hello PineDio Stack!"_ with a funky blue-green box...
+After calibrating, this appears on the screen: _"Hello PineDio Stack!"_ with a funky blue-green box...

 ![LVGL Test App on PineDio Stack](https://lupyuen.github.io/images/pinedio2-title.jpg)